ZephyrTransport/zephyr-website/_projects/5-transit-ridership-standard.md

 ---
 layout: simple
 img: none
 icon: fa-bus
 category: Activities
 title: GTFS-ride
 description: A data standard for fixed-route ridership.
 front: True
 ---

+**Meeting Announcement**

+The GTFS-ride Project Management Group [will meet at the 2020 TRB Annual Meeting in Washington DC](/events/2020-jan-gtfsride-pmg).

+  - Tuesday Jan 14th 1:30-3:00
+  - Room 142 Washington DC Convention Center

+*Note that seating may be limited and will be prioritized for PMG members*

 Data standards have been pivotal in creating a shared ecosystem of client-, public-, regulator- and manager-centric data discovery.
 Starting with Tri-Met and GTFS and more recently GBFS, data standards have made it commonplace to know how and when to use transit or other mobility services.
 GTFS-ride complements LA and Santa Monica’s MDS efforts (which is currently restricted to dockless mobility) to provide a picture of where people are using the system, which can provide insight into deficiencies or opportunities to improve the experience of the travelling public.

 ## Governance